-Feeding your chickens can be fun, but we’re the first to admit it can also be a pain.
+Feeding your chickens can be fun, but we are the first to admit, it can also be a pain.
 Cleaning out gunky feed, trying to hang your feeder, slogging through the rain or snow to top the feeder off before you leave for work... the list goes on and on!
-We’ve been there too.
-Here at OverEZ, we’ve created a chicken feeder that can help solve your feeding woes.Read on to see the top five feeding problems we have encountered, and how our feeder solves them.
+We have been there too.
+Here at OverEZ, we have created a chicken feeder that can help solve your feeding woes.Read on to see the top five feeding problems we have encountered, and how our feeder solves them.

 Instead of inviting a rowdy chicken free-for-all, the OverEZ feeder is built with three feeding stations.
 The high lip prevents spillage during eating, and the covered back prevents the chickens from walking through and scattering the feed.
 The feeding station opening is wide enough for the chickens to reach their food, but also narrow enough to prevent any icky potty situations.

 Messy eaters make for a lot of cleaning up.
-Aside from sweeping up the feed tracked everywhere, it sometimes feels like you spend as much time emptying and cleaning out the clumpy, poop-filled feeder as you do filling it!
+Aside from sweeping up the feed tracked everywhere, it sometimes feels like you spend as much time emptying and cleaning out the clumpy, poop-filled feeder, as you do filling it!

 The feeding station system prevents the poop and the yuck building up inside the feeder, so you can skip the daily cleanings.
-And when you do need to clean things out (every 3 months or so), just remove the extra-wide lid, shake out any remaining feed, and wipe down with a damp cloth.
+When you do need to clean things out (every 3 months or so), just remove the extra-wide lid, shake out any remaining feed, and wipe down with a damp cloth.

-Is it just us, or do you whack your shins on that blasted hanging chicken feeder every time you crawl into the coop, too?
+Is it just us, or do you whack your shins on that hanging chicken feeder every time you crawl into the coop, too?
 For all the benefits that hanging your feeder can bring, it has its downsides too--running into it, the hassle of rigging the rope through the coop roof, and the constant struggle of trying to pour feed into something that swings.

 Our nifty feeding stations eliminate the problems that lead people to hang their feeder in the first place.
 With no opportunity to scatter the feed, poop in it, or empty the feeder out, you can place the feeder on the floor with no worries.
 If you need to adjust the height to fit your birds, just place it on some bricks or blocks.